Pseudo Relevance Feedback with Deep Language Models and Dense Retrievers: Successes and Pitfalls: Experimental Setup

 \subsection{Applying PRF to Retrievers}

-We choose RepBERT and ANCE as representative first stage dense retrievers because they achieve state-of-the-art effectiveness in previous work on MS MARCO (with ANCE being superior to RepBERT)~\cite{xiong2020approximate}.
-We note that a host of alternative first stage dense retrievers have been recently proposed, including stronger ones like RocketQA~\cite{ding2020rocketqa}, but most of these retrievers consider more complex training procedures than those selected in this study.
-We further note that the implementation of the current best first stage dense retriever, RocketQA, has only just been made available and is based on PaddlePaddle~\cite{ma2019paddlepaddle}, thus uses a setup that differs from ours and is not selected for simplicity.
-We expect that findings that apply for RepBERT and ANCE are likely to translate to other dense retrievers, like RocketQA.
+We choose RepBERT~\cite{zhan2020repbert}, ANCE~\cite{xiong2020approximate}, TCT-ColBERT V1~\cite{lin2020distilling}, TCT-ColBERT V2 HN+~\cite{lin2021batch}, DistilBERT KD~\cite{hofstatter2020improving}, DistilBERT Balanced~\cite{hofstatter2021efficiently}, and SBERT~\cite{reimers2019sentence} as representative first stage dense retrievers because they achieve state-of-the-art effectiveness in previous work on MS MARCO.
+We note that a host of alternative first stage dense retrievers have been recently proposed, including stronger ones like RocketQA~\cite{ding2020rocketqa} and RocketQAv2~\cite{ren2021rocketqav2}, but most of these retrievers consider more complex training procedures than those selected in this study.
+We further note that the implementation of the current best first stage dense retriever, RocketQAv2, has only just been made available and is based on PaddlePaddle~\cite{ma2019paddlepaddle}, thus uses a setup that differs from ours and is not selected for simplicity.
+We expect that findings that apply for the dense retrievers we chose are likely to translate to other dense retrievers, like RocketQA and RocketQAv2.

-For RepBERT, instead of the original self-implemented dot product retrieval, we utilise the Faiss toolkit~\cite{JDH17} to build the index and perform retrieval.
-We develop our PRF approaches on top of both RepBERT and ANCE.
-To be consistent with RepBERT, we truncate the query tokens to be of length 20, and the passage tokens to be of length 256.
-For ANCE, we truncate the query tokens to be of length 64, and passage tokens to be of length 512.
-For the rest of this paper, vector-based PRF with RepBERT as base model is represented by R+PRF-R, and with ANCE as base model is represented by A+PRF-A for the retrieval task.
+For the dense retrievers, we utilise the Faiss toolkit~\cite{JDH17} to build the index and perform retrieval.
+We develop our PRF approaches on top of these dense retrievers.
+To be consistent with the original dense retriever models, we truncate the query tokens and passage tokens according to the original settings in their papers.
+For simplicity, we mainly investigate our proposed vector-based PRF models on top of ANCE and RepBERT; the rest of the models are only shown in Table~\ref{tab:other-dense} for validation purposes as well as a demonstration of the generalisability of our proposed models.
+Therefore, in the following sections, vector-based PRF with RepBERT as base model is represented by R+PRF-R, and with ANCE as base model is represented by A+PRF-A for the retrieval task.